groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vsdm-to-emf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSDM"
+        - icon: "far fa-file-alt"
           title: " About VSDM File Format"
           content: |
             Files with VSDM extension are drawing files created with Microsoft Visio application that supports macros.
 VSDM files are OPC/XML drawings that are similar to VSDX but also provide the capability to run macros when the file is opened.
-Macros are user defined actions/steps that are developed in Visual Basic for Applications (VBA) and can be used to perform repeatitive tasks.
-VSDM file format was introduced with the launch of Microsoft Visio 2013.
-Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
+Macros are user-defined actions/steps that are developed in Visual Basic for Applications (VBA) and can be used to perform repetitive tasks.

           link: "https://docs.fileformat.com/image/vsdm/"